-Non-refundable Account for Student Indemnification Fee (NV only): \$4.00
+Account for Student Indemnification Fee: \$4.00 per new student enrollment (NV students only)

 A normal academic course load for MBA students consists of 8 credit hours per term (2 classes), resulting in a quarterly tuition charge of \$1,364.00.
 Additional quarterly fees include the \$75.00 Library and Technology Fee and the \$40.00 Payment Processing Fee (on the Quarterly Payment Plan).
+Students in Nevada must also pay the quarterly \$4.00 Account for Student Indemnification Fee.